-It’s the first day of October, which means three important things.
+It’s the first day of October, case which means three important things.

 1) The fall television season is officially here so tune in for some great new shows (I, myself, am a big fan of Gotham) and check out your returning favorites.

 2).
 We’re less than three months away from Christmas.

 And 3.)
 Gilmore Girls has finally arrived on Netflix.
 Yes, the month of October means that the entire seven seasons of the WB dramedy are now available for streaming.

 With this in mind (and to follow up on my piece on The Good Wife), here are ten reasons we love Gilmore Girls.